How to Save Money on One-way Flights

 1. Use airlines that sell cheap one-way flights

 Most low-cost carriers only operate short-haul or domestic flights.
 But there are a few low-cost airlines that offer cheap one-way flights on international long-haul routes as well.
-Departing from Australia, these include (or at least did, in pre-covid times):
+Departing from Australia, these include:

 - Jetstar – flights to Bali, Singapore, Bangkok, Phuket, Ho Chi Minh City, Seoul, Tokyo, Osaka & Honolulu